shane-jeon/desci-neuroharmony/README.md

 > Built for DeSci Mania Hackathon 2025 - AuraSci Bounty Track
 >

-A decentralized platform for collaborative neuroscience research, focusing on EEG and EOG data analysis.
+A decentralized platform for collaborative neuroscience research, focusing on electrophysiological data collaboration and funding.

 ## Collaborators